About Youth Theatre Together

 Steve Ansell (Stage@Leeds Young Company), Selina Keedwell (Somerset Youth Theatre), Kiz Crosbie (Mortal Fools), Becky Deeks (Birmingham Rep Young Company), Lorrine Douglas (Curve Theatre), Leanne Jones (20 Stories High), Niquelle LaTouche (freelance producer), Mark Powell (Prime Theatre), Janisé Sadik (Spotlight Youth Theatre) and Emma Thorpe (Theatre Royal Bury St Edmunds).

-Project Director Ned Glasier
+Project Director

-Access, Equity and Wellbeing Consultants Maisy Gordon and Rosalyn Norford
+Access, Equity and Wellbeing Consultants

 Youth Theatre is an important national asset that offers opportunities that many young people struggle to find elsewhere:

-• Real-life connection with other young people
+• Real-life connection

-• Relationships with supportive adults
+• Supportive adults

 • Joy and happiness

-• Space for self-expression and advocacy
+• Self-expression and advocacy

 • Pathways into creative careers

-• Transferable skills and cultural capital
+• Transferable skills

 Why Youth Theatre Together?